Postponed from Feb 3 to Feb 10 due to cold weather forecast

 Join the “Good Night Lights” to shine a light of hope to children in hospital.
 Every Monday night First Congregational Church “Good Night Lighters” travel to the Squantum Association in East Providence to send a good night signal to children at Hasbro Children’s Hospital.
 Anyone is welcome to join the…

-On 9/22/2022, parishioners from the Window Preservation and Capital Campaign committees visited the New Outlook Historic Window Preservation and Restoration studio to see the progress being made in the preservation of our sanctuary windows.
-Bill Letoile, CEO of New Outlook,…
+November 4 saw workers from the New Outlook Historic Window Preservation and Restoration studio up on ladders scraping, in-filling, and priming the frames of two of our sanctuary windows.
+Bill Letoile, CEO of New Outlook, also provided a totally preserved…